 Cabrillo's Alcohol & Drug Policy

-The illegal or abusive use of alcohol and/or other drugs by students, faculty, or staff adversely affects Cabrillo College's commitment to provide an environment of excellence and safety for teaching and learning.
-As members of the Cabrillo College community, we all share in the responsibility for creating and maintaining a healthy and productive environment for work and study alike.
+The illegal or abusive use of alcohol and/or other drugs by students, faculty, or staff adversely affects Cabrillo College's commitment to providing an environment of excellence and safety for teaching and learning.
+As members of the Cabrillo College community, we all share the responsibility for creating and maintaining a healthy and productive environment for work and study alike.
 With this responsibility comes the obligation to be involved in preventing problems caused by the abuse of alcohol, tobacco, and other drugs.

 Cabrillo's comprehensive approach to addressing substance abuse emphasizes: